alexzarboulas/GeoGuesser-2/README.md

 However, Google Street View is not open source, so I turned to Mapillary, a crowdsourced street imagery platform with an open API.
 What began as a fun challenge has evolved into a broader tool: one that can power anything from geographic trivia to academic research or even location-based content tagging.

+--Data Collection--

+Data is organized by coordinates, and placed into buckets of country.
+-Images within a certain distance (specified in fetch_images.py) are not selected -Images with low brightness (specified in fetch_images.py) are not selected

 --Project Structure--

 geoguessr2/